-Profitability status of company: Startups that have reached the Market Penetration and Market Expansion stages and without seeing profit may be facing obstacles in their ability to progress.
+• Profitability status of company: Startup companies that have reached the Market Penetration and Market Expansion stages without seeing profit may be facing obstacles in their ability to progress.
 Ventures with good profitability at these stages are usually on track to advance.
-Using profitability as an indicator is useful; however, it is not a determining factor for startups in the Market Penetration stage and so it is weighted lightly for ventures in that stage.
+Using profitability as an indicator is useful; however, it is not a determining factor for startup companies in the Market Penetration stage and so it is weighted lightly for ventures in that stage.